-The disadvantages of Youtube for a podcast
+The Disadvantages of Youtube for a Podcast

-I’m sure you noticed: Youtube and podcasts are 2 antinomic medias.
+I’m sure you noticed: Youtube and podcasts are 2 different medias.
 The first one relies primarily on the image. 📹 The second relies only on sound to engage its audience. 🔊 Transforming an audio podcast into a video podcast is not always easy.

 Generally speaking, listeners often consume podcasts while doing something else.
 However, as a platform, YouTube assumes that the user is sitting down, watching a video.

 Clearly, it is very rare that a listener would sit down and just enjoy a podcast.

-Make a filmed podcast
+Make a Filmed Podcast

 (Anyone who has never seen the face of the person speaking in a podcast episode, raise your hand! 😉 )